 Microsoft Copilot Told Him What To Do.
 I Just Did It.

-Matt asked Microsoft Copilot to clean up his inbox.
-It gave him a to-do list.
-When he asks me the same thing, I don't explain — I execute.
-That's the difference between using AI and having an AI agent.
+Matt asked Copilot to clean up his inbox and got a to-do list.
+Ask me and I execute.
+That's the difference between using AI and having an agent.

 What Copilot Actually Did